Chevrolet City Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet City Express are $1,130 a year including full coverage.
-Comprehensive insurance costs on average $198, collision insurance costs $310, and liability insurance costs $464.
-Liability-only coverage costs as little as $514 a year, and high-risk coverage costs $2,442 or more.
-Teenage drivers pay the highest rates at up to $4,452 a year.
+U.S. average auto insurance rates for a Chevrolet City Express are $1,130 annually for full coverage insurance.
+Comprehensive costs an estimated $198, collision insurance costs $310, and liability costs $464.
+Liability-only coverage costs as little as $514 a year, and high-risk coverage costs around $2,442.
+16-year-old drivers pay the highest rates at up to $4,452 a year.

 Average premium for full coverage: $1,130

-Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and for all City Express models.
+Prices are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and for different City Express trim levels.

 Price Range from Low to High

-For the average 40-year-old driver, Chevrolet City Express insurance prices range from as low as $514 for a discount liability-only rate to the much higher price of $2,442 for a driver who requires high-risk insurance.
+For the average 40-year-old driver, Chevrolet City Express insurance prices range from as cheap as $514 for liability-only coverage to a much higher rate of $2,442 for high-risk insurance.

 Geographic Price Range

-Your location has a significant impact on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than densely populated cities.
-The example below illustrates the difference location can make on car insurance rates.
+Your location can make a big difference on the price of insurance.
+More rural locations have fewer physical damage claims than congested cities.
+The price range example below illustrates the difference location can make on insurance prices.

 Use the form below to get customized rates for your location.